cqframework/cqf-exercises/README.md

 There are files, ig.ini and cqf-exercises.xml, that are included in this repository to satisfy a requirement in the vscode-cql plugin that have nothing to do with the exercises in this repository.
 They can safely be ignored.
 They are part of the IG process.

-For more information on the VSCode CQL plugin, refer to the [Using CQL Support in Atom](https://github.com/cqframework/atom_cql_support#using-the-cql-support-in-atom) topic in the Atom CQL Support readme.
+For more information on the VSCode CQL plugin, refer to the [CQFramework VSCode CQL Plugin User Guide](https://github.com/cqframework/vscode-cql/wiki/User-Guide).

 ## Exercises